the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-conferences.md

 *Establish a timeline for organising and planning the conference and share on the website*
 - Deadline for abstract submission
-- Deadline for abstract selection notifcation and program announcement
+- Deadline for abstract selection notification and program announcement
 - Deadline for application for participation support grant (equipment and internet cost)
   - Include application for participation support grant in the registration (such as equipment for remote joining, internet cost, childcare)
 - Deadline for registration